tensorflow/datasets/docs/splits.md

     *   **Absolute** (`'train[123:450]'`, `train[:4000]`): (see note below for
         caveat about read order)
     *   **Percent** (`'train[:75%]'`, `'train[25%:75%]'`): Divide the full data
-        into 100 even slices.
-If the data is not divisible by 100, some percent might contain additional examples.
+        into even slices.
+If the data is not evenly divisible, some percent might contain additional examples.
+Fractional percent are supported.
     *   **Shard** (`train[:4shard]`, `train[4shard]`): Select all examples in
         the requested shard. (see `info.splits['train'].num_shards` to get the number of shards of the split)